liftforward/integration-docs/README.md

 This method will send a POST request to the /sales-quotes/ API endpoint with the sales quote object as the data payload.
 Then, it will redirect the user to the LiftForward checkout flow on the liftforward.com domain.

+TODO: show html etc for checkout.js

+what methods to call etc..

+### Sales Quote Object
 Syntax notes
 * The sales quote object is sent as a JSON object.
 * All numerical values must be sent as integer USD cents ($25.00 -> 2500).